- What is the best way to prepare for the Washington Program?

-- How do I apply for the Washington Program?
+- How do I apply to the Washington Program?

 - Click the "Apply Now!" button to the right, or click the following link to go to the online application: Washington Program Application

 - What are the application deadlines?

 - Are there any other important dates I should consider when I applying to the Washington Program?

 Yes.
 See the below table for additional important program dates: